akkky02/Longer_Sequence_Sliding_Window/README.md

 ## Description

 This Jupyter Notebook provides a guide on how to handle longer sequences using a sliding window approach with the Hugging Face Transformers library.
 When working with Transformer models, there is often a maximum token limit that the model can accept, and longer sequences may need to be split into smaller chunks.
-The sliding window approach is a technique to process longer sequences by sliding a window of fixed size through the input.
+The sliding window approach is a technique to process longer sequences by sliding a fixed size window through the input.

 ## Conclusion